Try These Perfect Mountain Picnic Ideas

 In a regular sized muffin tin, place muffin liners.
 Crumble cookie in a bowl and sprinkle about 3/4 of the crumbs in the bottom of the muffin liners.
 Make lemon curd in a small saucepan by melting the butter and adding flour until it makes a paste.
 Add sugar, lemon juice and rind and blend it in the paste with a whisk until thick and creamy.
 Add a little bit of the lemon curd to the beaten egg and whisk it together.
 Add the egg mixture back to sauce and stir well.
 At this time, if it is not smooth and there are pieces of egg, let mixture cool and run it through a sieve.
 Add the lemon curd mixture in the muffin liners on top of the crumbled cookies.
 Allow to cool at least one hour and then top with the rest of the cookies and top with the raspberries.

 This water was so simple to make!
 Just add a little cucumber and mint and you will find it adds such a good flavor to water without adding calories.
-Try different fresh herbs and sliced citrus fruits to try different combinations!
+Try different fresh herbs and sliced citrus fruits like lemon, lime and orange to try different combinations!